 What to read next:

-Have you read A Very Large Expanse of Sea?
+Have you read Of Curses and Kisses?
 What did you think of it?

 TBR Thursday is a weekly meme hosted by Kimberly Faye Reads, where you post a title from your shelf or e-reader and find out what others think about it.